 Focusing on the partnership relationship between the nurse, the child, the family, and the multidisciplinary team, children with a variety of health challenges arising from serious illness are presented in a case study format in order to examine the principles guiding the management of the child’s care.
 This course builds on the understanding of nursing practice acquired in NSPE 7100, 7200 & 7300, by examining the pediatric nurse's role in the context of the patient's experience of selected serious illnesses.
 Specifically, learners will explore additional comprehensive assessment strategies, strategies to optimize oxygen supply and demand balance in seriously ill patients.
 Learners will be challenged to make clinical decisions and plan care for selected seriously ill children including those experiencing respiratory insufficiency, interracial pressure, postoperative cardiac management, cardiac failure, and hemodynamic instability.
 The child's and family's experience of serious illness and hospitalisation will be explored in some detail.

-This is an internet-based learning course section.
-This course is offered in an online format.
+This is a NET online learning course section.
 Students must contact the Bookstore to order course materials for this section.
-On the first day of class, log in to www.bcit.ca/learn to access your course.
+This course is delivered in an online format.
+On the first day of class, log in to www.bcit.ca/learn/ to access your course.

 Important course information will be sent to you prior to your course start